c-toolbox/C-Play/docs/guides/media/cplayfile.md

  ![Save As CPlayfile](../../assets/ui/saveAsCplayfile.png)
  The dialog will already be pre-defined with the current user defined values currently chosen in C-Play.
 You can change any value here before you save as well, and optionally add an overlay image as well.

- 1. Click "*Save C-Play File*" do save it, preferably in the folder you defiend in the "*General settings*" as "*Common C-play file location*", which if set, is the start location when this dialog opens.
+ 1. Click "*Save C-Play File*" do save it, preferably in the folder you defined in the "*General settings*" as "*Common C-play file location*", which if set, is the start location when this dialog opens.